bpaskin/Ansible-Playbooks/README.md

 It should be noted that Liberty is prepackaged with customer specific elements and downloaded internally.
 These are just samples to help others who may need some help.

 Brian (9 Dicembre 2020)

+The createLibertyBundles is how certain customers bundle Liberty with Java and JDBC/MQ driver, etc.